ovld protocol — CLI reference

 Read ticket details without creating a session.

-ovld protocol load-context --ticket-id <id>
+ovld protocol load-context --ticket-id <ticket_id>

 create